 - A. English Language Learners (ELL) who have had less than two (2) years of instruction in an English for Speakers of Other Language Program (ESOL). - B. Students with disabilities whose Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate, consistent with the requirement of State Board of Education rules. - C. Students who demonstrate an acceptable level of performance on the parallel form of STAR. - D. Students who demonstrate, through a student portfolio, that they are reading on grade level, as evidenced by demonstration of mastery of the Standards in reading equal to at least a Level 2 performance on the FSA.
+(6A-1.094221) To prepare a student write a student pertfolio as a good equation.

-(6A-1.094221) - To promote a student using a student portfolio as a good cause exemption there must be evidence that demonstrates the student's mastery of the State Standards in ELA equal to at least a Level 2 performance on the Grade 3 FSA ELA.
+To promote a student using a student portfolio as a good cause exemption there must be evidence that demonstrates the student's mastery of the State Standards in ELA equal to at least a Level 2 performance on the Grade 3 FSA ELA.
 Such evidence shall be an organized collection of the student's mastery of the Florida Standards for ELA.
 The student portfolio must meet the following criteria: